 SPICE is committed to providing girls with fun, hands-on science experiences.
 Our goal is to inspire an enduring love of science in every girl who attends SPICE camp.
 SPICE summer camps are build around established research theory, best practice in informal science education, and nine years of program experience.

 SPICE provides three cohort based summer camps in science.
-Girls join the program the summer following 5th grade and attend three progressive camps.
+Girls join the program the summer following 5th or 6th grade and attend three progressive camps.

-Discovery Camp - Rising 6th graders - This camp offers a survey of all sorts of science.
+More than Meets the Eye: Science Discovery - Rising 6th/7th graders - This camp offers a survey of all sorts of science.
 Activities are focused on data collection (but don’t tell the campers that).
 Past activities include the science scavenger hunt, bottle rockets, laser maze, light & waves, and dry ice bubbles.

-Forensic Investigation Camp - Rising 7th graders - This camp focuses on techniques for collecting and analyzing data that help solve mysteries.
+Whodunit?
+Forensic Investigation - Rising 7th/8th graders - This camp focuses on techniques for collecting and analyzing data that help solve mysteries.
 This includes the typical CSI style activities (finger prints, hair and fiber, blood) as well as other forensic techniques (geology, paleontology, interrogation) as well as an entire Cemetery Day dedicated to decomposition and lifecycle.

 Many SPICE alumni return to the camp as Junior Minions.
 These volunteers assisst with activity set up, chaperone girls, and assist camp leaders in carrying out fun hands on science.